 Senators are elected by and represent the faculty of their individual Colleges within the University.
 Each senator is also assigned to one of the Senate Standing Committees.
 These committees examine particular aspects of the academic affairs and mission themes of the university and normally meet at 3:30 p.m. on the Thursday following the Faculty Senate meeting.

-The Faculty Senate is also responsible for overseeing the Heritage, Mission, Vision, and Values (HMVV) portion of the University Core Curriculum, and for soliciting, vetting, and recommending candidates for Honorary Degrees.
+The Faculty Senate is also responsible for overseeing the Heritage, Mission, Vision, and Values (HMVV) portion of the University Core Curriculum and soliciting, vetting, and recommending candidates for Honorary Degrees.
 For more information, please visit the TCU Faculty Senate Handbook.